 Abstract The variable-free semantics of Jacobson (1999, 2000, 2014) derives binding relations by a locally applied type-shifting rule called 'z'.
 This rule, however, under-generates binding.
-To solve this problem, I replace the z-rule with the dependency-generating rule 'i', which applies to predicates that contain a bindable pronoun.
-Furthermore, to account for the interactions between scoping and binding, I enrich the variable-free system by combining it with a two-dimensional analysis of quantifiers.
+To solve this problem, I argue to replace the z-rule with a more flexible dependency-generating rule, which I refer to as the 'i-rule'.
+Further, to account for the interactions between scoping and binding, I enrich Jacobson's system and propose a two-dimensional analysis of quantifiers.
 Topics covered in this paper include: binding into adjuncts, possessor binding, scope ambiguity, inverse linking, weak crossover, and 'paycheck pronouns'.